minima-solutions/uptime-kuma/SECURITY.md

    do not send a notification, I probably will miss it without this.
    <https://github.com/louislam/uptime-kuma/issues/new?assignees=&labels=help&template=security.md>

 -   Do not report any upstream dependency issues / scan result by any tools.
 It will be closed immediately without explanations.
-Unless you have PoC to prove that the upstream issue affected Uptime Kuma.
+Unless you have PoC to prove that the upstream issue affected MINIMA Status.
 -   Do not use the public issue tracker or discuss it in public as it will cause more damage.

 ## Do you accept other 3rd-party bug bounty platforms?